Falls Road, Belfast: Churches

-The St. John's RC Church is located near the foot of the Whiterock Road.
+St. John's RC Church is located near the foot of the Whiterock Road.
 It was originally established in 1928 as the population of the area increased.

-St. Matthias's Church is located on the Glen Road not far from Milltown Cemetery.
-On the site, the original Church of Ireland church was erected in 1892.
-It formally closed in 1969 but was taken over by the catholic parish of St Teresa of Ávila, the main church of which is located further up the Glen Road.
-The building reopened as a catholic church under the same name in 1970.
-A new catholic church opened on the site in 2004 and the old tin church, which is listed, is in a state of disrepair.
+St. Matthias's Church is located on the Glen Road, not far from Milltown Cemetery.
+The original Church of Ireland church was erected there in 1892 and formally closed in 1969, but was taken over by the Catholic parish of St Teresa of Ávila, whose main church is located further up the Glen Road.
+The building reopened as a Catholic church under the same name in 1970.
+A new Catholic church opened on the site in 2004 and the old tin church, which is listed, is in a state of disrepair.